 - Once an invoice is 14 days overdue, your landline and mobile phone services will also be suspended.
 A fee of $2.85 per landline phone service will apply.

 - An invoice that is 42 days overdue will be passed on to a debt collection agency.Once this occurs, additional debt recovery fees may apply.

 Arrange payment for your invoice.
 You can pay an invoice in your Toolbox, or can pay over the phone with a credit card by calling 13 22 58 and following the prompts.

-Alternatively, you can request a 14-day invoice extension in Toolbox.
+Alternatively, you can request an invoice extension in Toolbox.

 Affected by financial hardship?